Damn the Torpedoes!

 Applying the Navy’s Leadership Principles to Business

-Royalties donated to the Shepherd Center Military Initiative for brain injured soldiers.
+Order your paperback copy of Damn the Torpoedoes! on the US Naval Institute website.
+Royalties will be donated to the Shepherd Center Military Initiative for brain injured soldiers.

 A Foreword by James Stavridis